mkubrycz/mkubrycz.github.io/_posts/2019-02-24-mermaid-react-docker.md

 ## react app

-Now we need to put it all together.
-We'll render our mermaid component with diagram built from the data.
-We just need to import everything into `index.js` of the **react app**.
+We need to put it all together.
+To render our mermaid component with diagram built from the data we just need to import everything into `index.js` of the **react app**.

 ```js
 // index.js